Comparative Neural Systems & Behavior Lab

 Rapid categorization of vocalizations enables adaptive behavior across species.
 While categorical perception is thought to arise in the neocortex, humans and other animals could benefit from functional organization of ethologically-relevant sounds at earlier stages in the auditory hierarchy.
 Here, we developed two-photon calcium imaging in the awake echolocating bat (Eptesicus fuscus) to study encoding of sound meaning in the Inferior Colliculus, which is as few as two synapses from the inner ear.
 Echolocating bats produce and interpret frequency sweep-based vocalizations for social communication and navigation.
 Auditory playback experiments demonstrated that individual neurons responded selectively to social or navigation calls, enabling robust population-level decoding across categories.
 Strikingly, category-selective neurons formed spatial clusters, independent of tonotopy within the IC.
 These findings support a revised view of categorical processing in which specified channels for ethologically-relevant sounds are spatially segregated early in the auditory hierarchy, enabling rapid subcortical organization of call meaning.

-Our natural world is three-dimensional.
-A fundamental requirement of spatial orientating behaviors in the natural environment is the representation of 3D sensory space.
-Despite the importance of 3D sensory coding of a natural scene to guide movement, most neurophysiological investigations of this problem have been limited to studies of restrained subjects, tested with 2D, artificial stimuli.
-Here we show for the first time that auditory neurons in the midbrain superior colliculus of the free-flying echolocating bat encode 3D egocentric sensory space, and that sonar-guided inspection of objects in the environment sharpens spatial tuning of single neurons.
-Combining wireless multichannel neural recordings from free-flying bats, synchronized with video and audio data, and an echo model that computes the flying animal’s instantaneous, stimulus space, we demonstrate 3D echo-evoked receptive fields of single auditory midbrain neurons in animals orienting in a complex environment.
-We discovered that the bat’s active sonar inspection of objects dramatically tightens range tuning of single neurons and shifts peak activity to represent closer distances.
-Our research demonstrates dynamic 3D space coding in a freely moving mammal engaged in a real-world navigation task.
+Essential to spatial orientation in the natural environment is a dynamic representation of direction and distance to objects.
+Despite the importance of 3D spatial localization to parse objects in the environment and to guide movement, most neurophysiological investigations of sensory mapping have been limited to studies of restrained subjects, tested with 2D, artificial stimuli.
+Here, we show for the first time that sensory neurons in the midbrain superior colliculus (SC) of the free-flying echolocating bat encode 3D egocentric space, and that the bat’s inspection of objects in the physical environment sharpens tuning of single neurons, and shifts peak responses to represent closer distances.
+These findings emerged from wireless neural recordings in free-flying bats, in combination with an echo model that computes the animal’s instantaneous stimulus space.
+Our research reveals dynamic 3D space coding in a freely moving mammal engaged in a real-world navigation task.

 Nature neuroscience 10 (2)